Lead Climbing Introduction 5 Days

 1:4 then 1:2

 Beyond the Edge is one of the most experienced providers of rock climbing courses in the UK.
-The instructors are highly qualified and both hugely knowledgable and fun.
+Our instructors are both highly qualified and hugely knowledgable.
+Most importantly, our courses are fun and run in a relaxed manner.
 You will be encouraged to go at your own pace and climb routes within your ability whilst improving your skills in a supportive environment.

 During the course we will tackle some of the classic Peak District climbs to give you a thorough technical grounding and a week of amazing experiences.